Life insurance is a complex topic.

 - Why term life insurance is usually the right type of policy

-- Three whole life insurance ‘sales pitches’ and why you shouldn’t fall for them
+- Three whole life insurance “sales pitches” and why you shouldn’t fall for them

 While there are many differences between term and whole life insurance, there are three that are pertinent to this article.

 Second, whole life insurance has a cash component.
 The cash component is the result of unused premiums, which are set aside as part of the policy.
 Technically, this cash belongs to the policyholder.
-This is also known as ‘forced savings.’
-In essence, a whole life policy is ‘part insurance, part investment.’
+This is also known as “forced savings”.
+In essence, a whole life policy is part insurance, part investment.
 Term life insurance, although cheaper, has no cash component.
 Unless the covered person dies, there is no benefit paid out under a term policy.
 SGLI is an example of a term life insurance policy.

-Third, and most importantly, people BUY term life insurance.
-However, people are SOLD whole life insurance.
+Third, and most importantly, people buy term life insurance.
+However, people are sold whole life insurance.
 What does this mean?
 People generally recognize that they need life insurance, and buy a term policy because it makes sense.
 SGLI acts like a term policy in this sense, and everyone understand how important SGLI is.
 Term life insurance is so simple, you can shop for quotes online.

-However, whole life insurance policies are so complicated, you need a salesman to help you understand the reasons why you would buy it.
+However, whole life insurance policies are so complicated, you need a salesperson to help you understand the reasons why you would buy it.
 In fact, I’ve never met anyone who said, “I need a whole life insurance policy.”
 Most people only buy a whole life insurance policy if convinced to do so by an insurance agent.
 That agent might have reasons to sell this policy other than the client’s best interests, as we’ll get to below.

 We just discussed how you can save up money by buying a whole life policy.
 Also, we just discussed how you might end up paying higher rates for term insurance if you have to renew when you get older.
 That makes the case for whole life insurance, where you can lock in rates when you’re younger, right?

 Not so fast.
 There’s a common saying, “Buy term insurance, and invest the difference.”
-What this means is that instead of buying whole life insurance, you would be better off buying a term policy (at a much lower premium), then investing the extra money in a low cost savings vehicle like an IRA or Thrift Savings Plan.
+What this means is that instead of buying whole life insurance, you would be better off buying a term policy (at a much lower premium), and then investing the extra money in a low cost savings vehicle such as an IRA or Thrift Savings Plan.
 Usually, additional fees associated with a whole life policy eat into the savings that you would otherwise put to work.

 However, with a term policy, you protect yourself from the sudden loss of income that you might encounter in a post-military career.
 Even if you retire in your 40s or 50s, most people can find reasonable rates for a term life insurance policy that protects against this loss of income until you retire in your 60s or 70s.
 If planned properly, by the time your term policy expires, you’ll be financially independent, and you’ll have saved enough money so that you and your spouse can live on your retirement assets alone.
 If you pass, your spouse will still have enough set aside to be financially stable.